ssciwr/ecpo-eynollah/groundtruth.md

 For ease of use, it is possible to have overlapping labels.
 We define the following priority for the labels (high to low):

 * `separator`
 * `heading`
 * `image`
 * `text`

 In step 3, this priority order will be used to disambiguate overlapping annotations.

+Notes for masking text in images:

+* For headings, we may use any shape in Label Studio to cover the heading area.
+* For regular text with lower priority than images, we should mask the area precisely, i.e. using polygon if needed.

 We should follow this check-list for labelling:

-* [ ] Are there headings that are mislabelled as article?
+* [ ] Are there headings that are mislabelled as text?
-* [ ] Are all images actual images or are some headings?
+* [ ] Are all images actual images or are some headings/text?

+#### Rules for masking headings

+A text can be considered a heading of a text block if:

+* It is visually separated from the surrounding text, and

+* It uses a larger font size

 ### Step 3: Exporting from LabelStudio to Eynollah